 Vendor On-Premise/Sole Staffing Provider- In this model, the client selects the primary staffing supplier as the MSP also.
 That agency is then responsible for all the resources provided.
 They may or may not partner with other staffing agencies to support delivery.
 Example- Tesla/West Valley Staffing, GE/TechWorkers

-The MSP at a client site is a small team consisting of a Program Manager who oversees the program, a few category specialists who make sure every open position is getting attention and administrative personnel to take care of the paperwork of selected contractors and ensuring payments to staffing agencies.
+The MSP is a small team overseeing the contingent staffing program at the client site.
+It consists of a Program Manager who is an overall incharge, a few category specialists who make sure every open position is getting attention from suppliers and responses from hiring managers, and administrative personnel to take care of the paperwork of selected contractors and ensuring payments to staffing agencies.

 The reason for this is that most of the complex part of an MSP program like selecting vendors, implementing the new systems, change management at the client and the transition is been done upfront.
-Also the MSP team uses a VMS (Vendor Management system), a software tool that is a combination of an HR system, ATS (Applicant Tracking System) and a Payroll and Payment system to conduct all staffing transactions from distributing requirements to billing.
+The MSP team also uses a VMS (Vendor Management system), a software tool that is a combination of an HR system, ATS (Applicant Tracking System) and a Payroll and Payment system to conduct all staffing transactions from distributing requirements to billing.
 The VMS system gives a dashboard to the MSP to track how the program is running and quickly identify problem areas.

 The local MSP team does tap into a shared pool of legal, workplace and industry experts for best practices, advice and troubleshooting if required.

 MSPs are mostly hired by large companies with large volumes of contract hiring and complex staffing needs.
 So companies pick an MSP based on

 Area of Expertise- Different MSPs specialize in different skills.
 Some focus on Healthcare, others on IT, Manufacturing or Warehouse Labor.